MagaliFabre/Boulder_bike/README.md

 ## Overview

-This project is for the Boulder Bike Tour application, developed as part of the Ruby on Rails capstone project.
+This project is for the Boulder Bike Tour application, developed as part of the Ruby on Rails project for Openclassrooms.
 The application allows users to track bike riders' locations in real-time during the Boulder Bike Tour event.

 ## Built With